Improving Technology Adoption Among Seniors in the Home Healthcare Space

-Although they may be slower to adopt technology than younger generations are, many seniors are still eager to embrace new tools and platforms.
+Although seniors are often slower to adopt technology than their younger counterparts, many are still eager to embrace new tools and platforms.
 When asked in 2019 why he and others in his age group would want to learn how to use the internet, one senior told TechCrunch, “We feel like we’re standing outside a building that we have no access to.”

-With telehealth and other virtual services expected to remain an integral part of our healthcare system beyond the pandemic, equipping seniors with the skills and devices they need to access remote care has become more important than ever.
+With remote and onsite healthcare expected to remain an integral part of our healthcare system, equipping all seniors with the skills and devices they need to access — and provide — home healthcare onsite and in remote settings has become more important than ever.

 Providing Seniors With the Right Digital Tools